mxcube/mxcubecore/docs/source/dev/queue.md

                     "*",
                 ],
                 "field1": {
-                    "ui:options": {"col": 4}
+                    "ui:options": {"col": 4},
                 },
                 "field2": {
-                    "ui:options": {"col": 8}
+                    "ui:options": {"col": 8},
                 },
                 "field3": {
-                    "ui:options": {"group": 'SomeGroup'}
+                    "ui:options": {"group": "SomeGroup"},
-                }
+                },
             }
         )
 ```

 **Note**: The `"ui:options.col"` and `"ui:options.group` keys are specific to MXCuBE-Web, i.e. it is not defined in the `rjsf` library.

 - `ui:options.col`
   These values correspond to Bootstrap's `col-*` classes; i.e. these should be integers between 1 and 12 or `auto`.
   Here's more about Bootstrap's [grid system](https://getbootstrap.com/docs/4.0/layout/grid/#grid-options)
 - `ui:options.group`
   These define groups of fields.
 Fields in one group are displayed together.
 A group may be collapsed, to hide fields from one group.
   If a field is not assigned to any group, it is assigned to a default `Acquisition` group.

 For a complete example see: [test_collection.py](https://github.com/mxcube/mxcubecore/blob/develop/mxcubecore/queue_entry/test_collection.py)